 We now offer a secure Online Patient Portal for NEW patients that have not been seen at the Health Department before to create a patient record with the health department.
 If so, please do not use portal and follow existing patient information.
 Make an account and upload a copy of shot records and Insurance information.

 Immunization Release Form

 A MyVaxIndiana PIN number can be obtained by completing the immunization release form as described above.
-You will receive a PIN number with instructions on how to obtain the record.
+You will receive a PIN number with instructions on how to obtain an immunization record from CHIRP.
 You will need to contact your primary care provider to obtain the PIN number if that is where you or your child received immunizations.
-We can supply a PIN number to those who have received immunizations at the Hamilton County Health Department or if your provider does not participate in CHIRP.
+Our office will supply a PIN number to those who have received immunizations at HCHD or if your provider does not participate in CHIRP.
 For more information on the MyVaxIndiana initiative, please visit their website.